cmc-discord/site/src/articles/disinformation/trans/recency.svelte.md

 <Alert.Title warning>Work in Progress!</Alert.Title>
 <Alert.Description>

-This page is a work in progress, and **should not be used as a primary source.**
+This page is a work in progress, and **you should not use it as a primary source** until it is ready.

-Please check back for the finalized version later.
+Please check back for the finalised version later.

 </Alert.Description>
 </Alert.Root>